Chinese vs. American Mahjong: What’s the Difference?

 Where Mahjong Together Fits In

-At Bo & Mei, we created Mahjong Together to help families — especially those in the Asian diaspora — rediscover the joy of learning and playing classic Chinese-style mahjong, together.
+At Bo & Mei, we created Mahjong Together to help families rediscover the joy of learning and playing mahjong across generations.

 What Makes Mahjong Together Unique: